 Instead, really analyze how you feel about your baby’s sleeping patterns.
 If your 9 month old still wakes up once during the night to nurse — does that bother you?
 Some of you might answer yes, but others will likely answer no. If your baby doesn’t nap at the same time each day — does that bother you?
 Again, some will say yes, and some will say no.

 There are two things to ask yourself here: ‘is my baby getting enough sleep?’ and ‘do I feel fine about my baby’s sleeping habits?’
 If the answer to both questions is ‘yes’, then guess what?
 You’ve won.
 You’re a winner.
 It doesn’t matter what your mother, or your neighbor, or your best friend thinks about your baby’s sleep; if you’re okay with your baby’s sleeping patterns (and if your baby is getting enough sleep each day), then you’ve won.
 Competition over.

 - If it’s necessary, make changes to your baby’s sleeping habits.
 Of course, once you’ve completed step 3, and analyzed how you feel about your baby’s sleeping patterns, you might come to the conclusion that you don’t like them one bit!
 If that’s the case, then, by all means, make changes!

 If your baby’s waking too frequently at night, then take steps to begin sleep training.
-If your baby’s napping is erratic and chaotic (or maybe even non-existent!), then begin creating a daytime schedule that will help her nap more regularly.
+Is your baby’s napping erratic and chaotic (or maybe even non-existent!)?
+Then begin creating a daytime schedule that will help her nap more regularly.

 If you find that you need help making changes to your baby’s sleep, we are here for you!
 Our team of expert sleep consultants is standing by, ready to create a Personalized Sleep Plan™ just for your family, and to support you as you implement it at home.